microsoft/code-with-engineering-playbook/docs/agile-development/collaboration/teaming-up.md

 - Backlog Refinement meetings
   - Size of stories (Too big?
 Too small?)
-  - Are US and tasks clear ?
+  - Are "User Stories" and "Tasks" clear ?
   - Are Acceptance Criterias enough and right?
   - Is everyone ready-to-go after taking the User Story/Task?